supposedly/joffrey/README.md

 ARGS
 	name            Args, positional, are parsed in the order they're added in FLAGS
-	scream          I have no mouth and I must ... yeah addition        Who needs a calculator
+	scream          This is a flag, and its function gets called whenever it's encountered in input addition        Who needs a calculator
 	help            Prints help and exits
-	verbosity       This does nothing but it shows namespaces (which are always passed as the first arg)
+	verbosity       This flag does nothing, but it shows how namespaces work
 ```
 (To get rid of the default `help` flag, pass `no_help=True` to `CLI()`)

-Additionally, one may use the reduced `joffrey.simple` parser.
+You might alternatively want to check out the reduced `joffrey.simple` parser.
 See the [joffrey.simple](#simple-cli) section for more.

 ## Documentation